jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

 ![1st-example](./images/patent.png)

 The part of the core ontology involving patents is a clear candidate to integrate an *ad hoc* horizontal module, given its autonomous nature.
-Other theme areas as well, and in future releases of the core these areas will be *severed* and separate.
+Other theme areas show as well some topic independence, and in future releases of the core, these areas will be *severed* and separate.